wc-jennylin/afterHour/README.md

 # Challenges
- Quest 2 has it's own challenges but our most difficult challenge was to get a wav with 10 seconds of voice to send to wit.ai.
+Quest 2 has its own challenges but our most difficult challenge was to get a wav with 10 seconds of voice to send to wit.ai.
 We didn't know each other before the hackathon nor did we have a planned app.
-I knew I'd like to work with VR Also both of us during the hackathon had our second dose vaccine.
+I knew I'd like to work with VR.
+Also both of us during the hackathon had our second dose vaccine.